Welcome to ASKNu

 “This campaign demonstrates the essential role women play in driving progress in science and calls on the global community to not only envision, but also work towards, a more gender-balanced scientific community where every voice is heard…”

 This website offers great insight into the current state of STEM for women.
 NGCP aims to be a website for women in STEM to become more connected and involved in STEM.
-The sense of community provided through a website like this can be incredibly valuable especially with the emphasis on web based learning.
+The sense of community provided through a website like this can be incredibly valuable, especially with the emphasis on web based learning.

 We are a network of networks.
 The National Girls Collaborative Project (NGCP) brings together organizations committed to informing and encouraging girls to pursue careers in science, technology, engineering, and mathematics (STEM).
 NGCP connects, creates, and collaborates with advocates for transformative change to advance the agenda in gender equity and expand girls’ participation in STEM.
 For 20 years, we have been transforming STEM.”